robogeek/joi-iso-datestring/README.md

 const result = joiIsoYearMonthSlashes.validate('2023/12');
 ```

 In Joi, the `result` is an object where `result.error` indicates an error, and `result.value` contains the resulting value.
+In this case `result.value` is a String.

+## Completeness

+ISO 8601 specifies a lot of date, time, and date/time formats which are apparently not in wide use.
+The [Wikipedia page](https://en.wikipedia.org/wiki/ISO_8601) goes over many possible formats.
+Many are simply not supported by the JavaScript Date object.
+Some are not supported by the `iso-datestring-validator` package either.

+The test suite for this package runs over 1600 tests.
+But, the source code contains commented code for formats described on the Wikipedia page which are not supported by `iso-datestring-validator`, and are therefore not supported by `joi-iso-datestring`.